ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 This operation returns:
 * Object creation date
-* Object retention period in seconds (our chosen unit of time for S3 API retention periods)
+* Object retention period in seconds
 * Calculated retention expiration date based on the period and creation date
 * List of legal holds
 * Legal hold identifier
-* Time stamp when legal hold was applied
+* Timestamp when legal hold was applied

 If there are no legal holds on the object, an empty `LegalHoldSet` is returned.
 If there is no retention period specified on the object, a `404` error is returned.

 **Syntax**
+{: http}

 ```
 GET https://{endpoint}/{bucket-name}?legalHold= # path style
 GET https://{bucket-name}.{endpoint}?legalHold= # virtual host style